MUTX Documentation

 Quick Start

-This is the shortest path to a working approval flow.
+This is the shortest path to a working SLK proposal review flow.

 On first run, create or import a wallet from the Wallets tab: